 In the words of food and arts critic Jurgen Gothe, “Butters is the consummate Canadian-born, Canadian-trained, Canadian chef, the kind that will… create what we’ll come to call Canadian cuisine.”

 Rod is a member of the Canadian Culinary Foundation and has earned the WCC designation recognizing international culinary excellence from the World Association of Chefs Societies.
 Rod is also past president of the Okanagan Chefs Association.

-You can learn more about the cookbook and even pre-order your copy at www.ChefRodButters.com
+You can learn more about the cookbook and order your copy at www.ChefRodButters.com

 The rjb logo seen throughout the restaurant are Chef Butters’ initials signify his high standards or ‘stamp of approval’ on his signature dishes, and is the brand for both his restaurant and food products